 Many dogs have an unhealthy habit of eating too fast.
 They love to lap up all the food in a swift, sweeping motion and gobble down or "inhale" their food like a vacuum cleaner.
 This way, they end up swallowing everything without much chewing.

 Encourage the dog to eat their meal slowly by putting a ball or other toy in their bowl.
 This will stop them gulping down their dinner.
 Or try any of the ergonomic slow down dog bowls that are specially designed to slow down your dogs eating.
-The Green Slow Feeder (pictured) even makes meal times a fun challenge whilst also making your dog eat slower.
+The rather strangely named Skid Stop slow feed dog bowl (pictured) has been designed to help your dog eat slower.

 If you have a household of more than one dog then try separating them at meal times.
 This cuts down on competition for food and means that the meal is more likely to be eaten at a leisurely pace.

 If you feed a home cooked diet, avoid potatoes as they are not so easily digested.
 All other root vegetables and green leafy vegetables are fine but some suggest that vegetables should be cooked first as this makes them easier to digest.

 Avoid cereal-based food as it can be particularly bad at causing fermentation, resulting in excessive gas.